ISRD to Bush Garden developer: Try again

 “Either save the building or save the spatial qualities and celebrate the history of that building … even if you have to use new brick to get the right feeling back,” said Hsie.
 “Just demolish the whole thing and build something that does fit in with the character of the district … that is the right height, that does fit in [with the neighborhood], that provides the same types of community spaces and spirit,” she added.

-Architect Gary Reddick of Otak expressed his frustration that his team did not do a good job in previous meetings “in conveying that there is no way this building can be saved.”
+Architect Garry Reddick of Otak expressed his frustration “that we haven’t been able to communicate how absolutely terrible this building is… there is no way this building can be saved.”

 The firm, DCI Engineers, did a report commissioned by Vibrant Cities that said the Bush Garden building is not stable.
 Originally built as a one-story building, the second and third floors were added later, at two separate times, and nothing was done to shore up the original foundation.